jingxu85/app-theta-1/README.md

-# app-ethereum
+# app-theta
-Ethereum wallet application framework for Nano S and Nano X.
+Theta wallet application framework for Nano S and Nano X.
 Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch `blue-final-release`.

 This app follows the specification available in the `doc/` folder.

 To compile it and load it on a device, please check out our [developer portal](https://developers.ledger.com/docs/NA/start_here/).

-# Plugins

-This app support external plugins.
-More info in [doc/ethapp_plugin.asc](https://github.com/LedgerHQ/app-ethereum/blob/master/doc/ethapp_plugins.asc).
-If you wish to have a look at an existing plugin, feel free to check out the [ParaSwap plugin](https://github.com/LedgerHQ/app-plugin-paraswap).

 # Testing